GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 ### Column B: Federal Agency Prefix

-Enter the first two digits of the agency's ALN (formerly CFDA).
+Enter the first two digits of the agency's Assistance Listing Number (ALN).
+This was formerly called the CFDA.
+To find an agency's ALN, search [SAM.gov](https://sam.gov/content/assistance-listings).

 This field can't be left blank.